Wied Pakusa

 Mar 17, 2025 Our new article Complexity of Alignments on Sound Free-Choice Workflow Nets was accepted at Petri Nets 2025.
 This is joint work with Christopher Schwanen and Wil van der Aalst.

-Mar 01, 2025 I was newly appointed as Professor for Artificial Intelligence at University of Applied Sciences Koblenz.
+Mar 01, 2025 I was newly appointed as Professor of Artificial Intelligence at University of Applied Sciences Koblenz.